MicroDevHub/book-store-app/documents/docs/authen-author/implement-auth-service.md

 - Must have a built-in, tamper-resistant way to expire or invalidate itself

-- Must be easily undertood betwwen different languages.
+- Must be easily understood between different languages.

 - Must not require some kind of backing data store on the server